IMAF Approved Installer — London & the South East

 What IMAF is, who can apply, and what it pays for.

-The IMAF is managed and delivered by Homes England via the Cladding Safety Scheme (CSS) platform.
+The Interim Measures Alarm Fund is managed and delivered by Homes England via the Cladding Safety Scheme (CSS) platform.
 It provides grant funding for the upfront capital costs of installing a fire alarm system in eligible buildings — costs that would otherwise fall on building owners or, in many cases, be passed down to leaseholders.

 It directly replaces the Waking Watch Replacement Fund, which closed on 31 March 2026, and builds on over £100 million in government funding that has gone into the predecessor schemes since 2020.
 The NFCC has been clear in its guidance that building owners must move to install common fire alarm systems as quickly as possible — IMAF provides the financial mechanism to do exactly that.

 Critically, applications must include a quote from an installer on the Homes England IMAF supplier panel.
-Triple Star Fire & Security is registered on that panel — one of a limited number of firms in the UK currently able to provide IMAF-compliant quotes and undertake funded installation work.
+Triple Star Fire & Security is registered on that panel — one of a limited number of firms across London and the South East currently able to provide IMAF-compliant quotes and undertake funded waking watch replacement installation work.

 • What IMAF covers: The reasonable upfront capital costs of the alarm and installation, including VAT where irrecoverable